Safecast/bGeigieScint/README.md

 ### Opening the Project

 1. Clone this repository
-2. Open `Polemo Core/Polemo Core 2/Polemo Core 2.kicad_pro` in KiCad
+2. Open `bGeigieScint/bGeigieScint.kicad_pro` in KiCad
 3. The schematic shows functional blocks with dashed rectangles
 4. The PCB has components organized by function